MicrosoftDocs/azure-dev-docs/articles/intro/hosting-apps-on-azure.md

 Azure hosting services are provided with two considerations:

 * **Simplicity versus control**
-    * Simplier hosting platforms require less configuration and management but provide less control over the underlying infrastructure.
+    * Simple hosting platforms require less configuration and management but provide less control over the underlying infrastructure.
     * More complex hosting platforms require more configuration and management but provide more control over the underlying infrastructure.
 * **Cloud-native versus Azure-native**
-    * Cloud-native can be thought of as cloud-portible using open-source workloads such as containers and open-source technologies such as Dapr.
+    * Cloud-native can be thought of as cloud-portable using open-source workloads such as containers and open-source technologies such as Dapr.
 The applications you build can be deployed to any cloud provider.
     * Azure-native is specific to Azure with an investment in Azure-specific tools and technologies to manage that infrastructure.
 While these services include container workloads, they also include code-first, low-code, and infrastructure tooling specific to Azure with an emphasis on connecting and integration between Azure services.

 ## Simplified hosting